vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 AWCM provides notifications to the VMware Intelligent Hub for macOS, allowing value-add functionality in the Hub to occur in real-time.

-> NOTE:  This setup is already done if SaaS-hosted!
+> NOTE:  This setup is already done if SaaS-hosted.
+You will not see the Secure Channel screen with the role assigned to administrators in SaaS-hosted environments.

 1. Ensure you installed AWCM from the downloaded Workspace ONE UEM installer.
 2. Navigate to *Settings > System > Advanced > Secure Channel Certificate*